-Rachael Williams, Head of Business Development at BAI Australia, started with the company in 2012 straight from university, having completed a bachelor’s degree in Business Administration.
-As a valued member of BAI’s Growth and Strategy team, Rachael seeks to find new opportunities and leads projects from scoping through to execution.
+Rachael Williams, Head of Business Development at BAI Communications, started with the company in 2012 straight from university, having completed a bachelor’s degree in Business Administration.
+As a valued member of BAI’s Growth and Strategy team based in our Sydney office, Rachael seeks to find new opportunities and leads projects from scoping through to execution.
 She brings dedication and a drive to ensure desired outcomes for our customers, partners and the business are achieved.
 Prior to her current role, Rachael managed BAI’s largest account, the Australian Broadcasting Corporation (ABC), for over five years.
 Here she ensured BAI’s satisfaction rating with the ABC was always high, and relationships were strong between the two organisations – from operational to executive.

 Rachael is seen as one of the future leaders of our business and is on a fast-track development path.
 She works closely with Nick Gurney, our Telecommunications Director and together with the team, they work on strategies to drive growth within our telecommunications business.
 These include advancing shared telecommunications infrastructure networks and pioneering solutions for private and public wireless networks, smart precincts, and critical communications services.